 Credit ratings, where available, are also used to derive risk weights for wholesale exposures.
 Atom uses ratings published by Fitch Ratings and Standard & Poor's, to determine risk weighted exposure amounts under the Standardised Approach.
-Atom maps the ratings to the appropriate credit quality step using the method prescribed by Commission Implementing Regulation (EU) 2016/1799 and then applies the resultant risk weight to the exposure value to calculate the RWA value.
+Atom maps the ratings to the appropriate credit quality step using the method prescribed by regulation and then applies the resultant risk weight to the exposure value to calculate the RWA value.

-Table 17 - Wholesale exposure values before credit risk mitigation by external credit ratings
+Table 18 - Wholesale exposure values after credit risk mitigation by external credit ratings